Perpertual Coupled Simulated Annealing for Continuous Optimization: Coupled Simulated Annealing

 Coupled Simulated Annealing (CSA)~\cite{samuel2010} is a stochastic global optimization method capable of reducing the sensitivity of the initialization parameters while guiding the optimization of continuous variables to quasi-optimal runs.
 It is based on the Simulated Annealing (SA)~\cite{Kirkpatrick83optimizationby} and the Coupled Local Minimizers (CLM)~\cite{suykens2001intelligence} algorithms.
-In CLM, multiple coupled gradient descent optimizers are used instead of multi-start gradient descent optimizers, which proved to be more effective~\cite{suykens2001intelligence,suykens2003coupled}.

-The CSA algorithm consists of an ensemble of SA optimizers whose behavior, individually, is similar to the execution of a SA process, i.e., the algorithmic steps that involve generation and acceptance of a single current solution (also known as states) are separately performed for each SA optimizer.
-In the generation step, the generation temperature $T^{\rm gen}_k$ is responsible for the degree of similarity between the current solution and the probing solution at iteration $k$, i.e., the larger the value of the generation temperature, the larger the average difference between current and probing solutions.
-The acceptance temperature $T^{\rm ac}_k$, used in the acceptance step at iteration $k$, composes the calculation of the chance of accepting probing solutions, i.e., the larger the value of the acceptance temperature, the better the chances of probing solutions being accepted.
+The CSA algorithm consists of an ensemble of SA optimizers whose behavior, individually, is similar to the execution of a SA process, i.e. the algorithmic steps that involve generation and acceptance of a single current solution are separately performed for each SA optimizer.
+In the generation step, the generation temperature $T^{\rm gen}_k$ is responsible for the degree of similarity between the current solution and the probing solution at iteration $k$, i.e. the larger the value of the generation temperature, the larger the average difference between current and probing solutions.
+The acceptance temperature $T^{\rm ac}_k$, used in the acceptance step at iteration $k$, composes the calculation of the chance of accepting worse probing solutions, i.e., the larger the value of the acceptance temperature, the better the chances of worse probing solutions be accepted.

 Unlike SA, where the acceptance probability is a scalar function of the current and probing solutions alone, the CSA acceptance probability function is a scalar function according to

 for every $x_i \in \Theta$, $y_i \in \Omega$, and $\Omega \in \mathbb{R}^m$, with $\Theta$ and $\Omega$ being the set of current and the set of all solutions, respectively, and $i=1,\ldots,m$, with $m$ as the number of elements of $\Theta$.
 Each solutions $x_i$ has an associated energy $E(x_i)$, equivalent to the cost of the solution $x_i$.
 Finally, the term $\gamma$ is responsible for the coupling between the SA optimizers.